Altinn/altinn-studio-docs/content/dialogporten/getting-started/dialogs/_index.md

 toc: true
 ---

+## Introduction

+This section explains the dialog model and its components from a functional standpoint.
+For technical information for the various entities, see links within each section of this page.

+For step-by-step guides on how to use Dialogporten as a end-user or service owner, see the [user guides]({{<relref "../../user-guides">}}).

 ## The dialog

 The dialog is an abstract and common model for all ongoing or completed communications with a service owners, and contains descriptive metadata, e.g., who is the receiving party, addresses (URL), textual content (title, summary etc), date, status, a list of relevant _actions_ that the user can perform, and an optional list of [transmissions](#transmissions).
 Actions can be arbitrarily defined by the service provider, and all interaction with the dialog takes place in the service provider's user interfaces or against the service provider's API endpoints (except for GUI actions that describe write operations, see more about this in the section [Actions](#actions)).